 Trapil company

-The metrology laboratory associated with the LNE is implementing the national references for liquid flow –other than water- measurement, primarily for the liquid hydrocarbons, and is developing means for the transfer of these references to the industry.
+The metrology laboratory associated with the LNE (LNE-TRAPIL) is implementing the national references for liquid flow –other than water- measurement, primarily for the liquid hydrocarbons, and is developing means for the transfer of these references to the industry.

 Partners